arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 ### Quiz: Lists

-1. While of the following is FALSE about lists?
+1. Which of the following is FALSE about lists?
 Select all that apply.

     [( )] Lists are changeable; items can be added, removed, or replaced after the list is created.
     [( )] Lists can be assigned to variables.